 2. Is my target audience active on this platform?

 Different platforms attract different audiences.
 There’s no point spending your time on a particular social network if your audience isn’t there.
-Refer to Google Analytics for your website to see which social networks are sending the most traffic to your site.
 Look at existing data to learn where a specific demographic spends their time online.
+For instance, if you’re targeting a younger demographic (25 years and under), then you should consider using Snapchat.

-With an average of 1.47 billion daily active users, Facebook is the king of all social networking sites, so this is the most logical network to start with.
+With an average of 1.47 billion daily active users, Facebook is still the king of all social networking sites (though we might see this predominance changing soon), so this is the most logical network to start with.

 Recommended Reading: 10 Tips To Create More Engaging Content For Your Medical Practice Facebook Page